pycom/pycom-documentation/content/datasheets/expansionboards/pyscan.md

 <a href="/gitbook/assets/pyscan-pinout.pdf" target="_blank"> Pyscan Pinout </a>

 ![](/gitbook/assets/pyscan-pinout-1.png)
+## Notes

-## Battery Charger
+### Battery Charger

 The board features a single cell Li-Ion/Li-Po charger.
-When the board is being powered via the micro USB connector, it will charge the battery (if connected).
+When the board is being powered via the micro USB connector, it will charge the battery if connected.

+> Make sure you check the polarity of the battery before plugging it in!
+Connect the positive side to the side marked with a `+`.

-## Mechanical Dimensionsde
+### Mechanical Dimensionsde
 ![](/gitbook/assets/pyscan_V0.7_20180416_MecahnicalDimensions.png)

-## 3D model for case design
+### 3D model for case design

-* Please see the <a href="/gitbook/assets/PyScan_v0.7.step" target="_blank"> 3D model </a> (step format)
+* Please see the [3D model](/gitbook/assets/PyScan_v0.7.step) (step format)